-East of Epping toward Minot, US-2 twists up and through a hundred miles of gentle, chocolate-drop hillocks, residuals of the great Ice Age glaciers, with some beautiful rises and plateaus capped by an occasional abandoned squad of dwellings.
-Along the way, podunk villages whiz by, full of boarded-up buildings, grain silos, and occasional surprises: Ross (pop.
-106), for example, is a typically funky old town with some dilapidated, boarded-up buildings and huge grain elevators that look more like spacecraft engines.
-This unlikely-looking place is home to the first mosque built in the USA.
+East of Epping toward Minot, US-2 twists up and through a hundred miles of gentle chocolate-drop hillocks, residuals of great ice-age glaciers, with some beautiful rises and plateaus capped by an occasional abandoned squad of dwellings.
+Along the way, isolated villages whiz by, full of boarded-up buildings, grain silos, and occasional surprises: Ross (pop.
+106), for example, is a typically funky old town with some dilapidated boarded-up buildings and huge grain elevators that look more like spacecraft engines.
+This unlikely looking place is home to the first mosque built in the USA.
 Constructed by a Syrian farmer back in 1929, the original mosque was replaced by a newer, nicer temple in 2005, next to a cemetery holding the remains of Ross’s early Muslim settlers.

 The one sizable place, Stanley (pop.
-1,814), resting along the horizon-straight railroad tracks 7 miles east of Ross and 47 miles west of Minot, is worth a stop to sample the world’s last working Whirl-a-Whip milk shake machine at the old-fashioned soda fountain inside the Dakota Drug Store (107 S. Main St., 701/628-2255), a mile north of US-2.
-There’s also a municipal campground at the north end of town.
+1,458), resting along the horizon-straight railroad tracks 7 miles east of Ross and 47 miles west of Minot, is worth a stop to sample the world’s last working Whirl-a-Whip milk shake machine at the old-fashioned soda fountain inside the Dakota Drug Store (107 S. Main St., 701/628-2255), a mile north of US-2.
+This pure Americana is much appreciated on a hot summer day.